fivemicro/wc2/README.md

 When running `wc`, the `-lwc` is the default for counting words in ASCII text.
 To convert it into UTF-8 "multi-byte" mode, change `c` o `m`, as in `-lwm`.

-The numbers are reported come from the Unix `time` command, the number of seconds for `user` time.
+The numbers reported come from the Unix `time` command, the number of seconds for `user` time.
 In other words, `elapsed` time or `system` time aren't reported.

-The following table shows benchmarking a 2019 x86 MacBook Air of the old `wc` program.
+The following table shows benchmarking a 2019 x86 MacBook Air with the old `wc` program.
 As you can see, it has a wide variety of speeds depending on input.